BTNHResurrection

-BTNHResurrection is the fourth studio album by hip hop group Bone Thugs-n-Harmony.
-The album was released on February 29, 2000 on Ruthless.
-It reached Platinum status within a month, but sales declined afterwards.
+BTNHResurrection is the fourth studio album by American hip hop group Bone Thugs-n-Harmony.
+The album was released on February 29, 2000, on Ruthless.
+Sold 280,500 copies in its 1st week of charting on the billboard 200, it reached Platinum status within a month.
+In its second week, the album dropped to number 5 on the Billboard 200.
 Flesh-n-Bone was heavily featured on this album, appearing in 14 of the 15 tracks (not including the bonus track) which was rarely seen on previous albums due to him not being signed to Ruthless with the rest of the group.
-This was Flesh-n-Bone's last appearance on a Bone Thugs-n-Harmony album for 10 years because he was convicted for assault with a firearm and criminal possession of a weapon in June 2000.
-Pleading guilty, he was sentenced to 11 years in prison, and was released in July 2008, re-appearing on the group's album Uni5: The World's Enemy in 2010.
+This was Flesh-n-Bone's last appearance on a Bone Thugs-n-Harmony album until 2010 due to his conviction for assault with a firearm and criminal possession of a weapon in June 2000.
+Pleading guilty, he was sentenced to 11 years in prison, and was released in July 2008, re-appearing on the group's album as a performer on Uni5: The World's Enemy in 2010 unlike his appearance on the last track A Thug Soldier Conversation with DJ Uneek on the Thug World Order album when Flesh was incarcerated.

+Commercial performance

+The album debuted and peaked at number 2 on the Billboard 200, selling 280,500 copies in its 1st week.
+In its second week, the album dropped to number 5 on the Billboard 200.
+The album has been certified platinum by the RIAA for shipping and selling over a million copies in America.

 Track listing

 Credits adapted from the album's liner notes.